Twelve Tables: Drafting and development

 In 449 BC, the second decemvirate completed the last two codes, and after a secessio plebis (secession of the plebes, a plebeian protest) to force the Senate to consider them, the Law of the Twelve Tables was formally promulgated.
-According to Livy (AUC 3.57.10) the Twelve Tables were inscribed on bronze (Pomponius (Dig.
-1 tit.
-2 s2 §4) alone says on ivory), and posted publicly, so all Romans could read and know them.
+According to Livy the Twelve Tables were inscribed on bronze (Pomponius alone says on ivory), and posted publicly, so all Romans could read and know them.

 Laws of the Twelve Tables

-The laws the Twelve Tables were a way to publicly display rights that each citizen had in the public and private sphere.
+The laws of the Twelve Tables were a way to publicly display rights that each citizen had in the public and private sphere.
 These Twelve Tables displayed what was previously understood in Roman society as the unwritten laws.
 The public display of the tablets allowed for a more balanced society between the Roman patricians who were educated and understood the laws of legal transactions, and the Roman plebeians who had little education or experience in understanding law.
 By revealing the unwritten rules of society to the public, the Twelve Tables provided a means of safeguard for Plebeians allowing them the opportunity to avoid financial exploitation and added balance to the Roman economy.

 Some of the provisions are procedural to ensure fairness among all Romans in the courts, while other established legal terms dictating the legality of capital crimes, intentional homicide, treason, perjury, judicial corruption, and writing slanderous poems.
 The Romans valued keeping peace in the city and the Twelve Tables were a mechanism of establishing and continuing peace and equality.